Why Scottish students should study in Englandby Judith Charlton

 Student number caps were lifted on English universities in 2015.

-The Department for Education has carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more students.
+The Department for Education has carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more Scottish students studying in England.

-As a Scottish undergraduate student attending a Scottish university you won’t have to pay tuition fees – they’re covered by the Student Awards Agency Scotland (SAAS).
-For 2023/24 the fees are £1,820 a year.
+As a Scottish undergraduate student attending a Scottish university, you won’t have to pay tuition fees – they’re covered by the Student Awards Agency Scotland (SAAS).
+For 2024 entry the fees are £1,820 a year.

-If you study in England, you will have to pay the standard undergraduate tuition fee set by your English university – for 2023/2024 the fees are £9,250 a year.
+Scottish students studying in England will have to pay the standard undergraduate tuition fee set by your English university – for 2024 entry the fees are £9,250 a year.

 But did you know that, if you’re eligible for Student Finance, you can get a Tuition Fee Loan to cover the cost of your tuition at an English university?